jmath1/Threadline/db_project/README.md

 This project is a web-based user interface for a local community platform, facilitating interactions between residents of specific neighborhoods and blocks.
 It allows users to register, log in, create and edit profiles, post messages, reply to threads, and engage in discussions within their designated blocks or neighborhoods.

+## Getting Started
+copy the .env.template file to .env and fill in the GOOGLE_API_KEY to get started.
+The API key should have permissions for google maps geocoding.

 ## Technical Specifications

 - Backend Framework: Django